braazaareer/writeup/reverse_engineering/L3akCTF_2025/Alpha/Write_up.md

 To see the real logic, we need to let the signal handler do its job and then inspect the memory.

 1. Start GDB: `gdb-gef ./chal`
-2. Find the address of the illegal instruction that triggers the handler.
+2. Find the address of the illegal instruction that triggers the handler (FUN_00101310 it execute a printf/fgets then bad instruacion to trigger handler).
 3. Set a breakpoint, A good spot is right after the decryption loop finishes `*0x555555555275`.
 4. Run the program and provide some input.
 5. When the breakpoint hits, the code at `FUN_00101310` is now change.
 We can examine it with `x/50i <address>`.